Text Link

 Unpacking anorexia and insomnia

-The connection between anorexia and insomnia is complex.
-Researchers haven’t identified precisely why there’s such a strong relationship between eating disorders and sleep.
+The connection between anorexia nervosa (AN) and insomnia is complex.
+Researchers haven’t identified precisely why there’s such a strong relationship between sleep and eating behaviors.
 But they have pinpointed several links and believe they each influence the other.

 Last updated on